manosbatsis/vaultaire/README.md

 ) : PersistentState()
 ```

-_Before_ Vaultaire, you probably had to create query criteria etc. like this
+_Before_ Vaultaire, you probably had to create query criteria with something like:

 ```kotlin
 val query = VaultQueryCriteria(